MendelBak/SendForHelp_ReactNative/SendForHelp/Readme.md

 - Add SSL/TLS.
 - Make sure that hardcoded IDs are replaced with real user IDs.
 - Google Developers Console Credentials page.
 Need to add authorized origins and redirect URLs from the server (currently only allowing from localhost).
+- Currently using the `Nip.io` wildcard DNS server to allow redirects during OAuth authentication.
+Need to replace that with my actual domain name, when I purchase it via AWS Route 53 and add an A Record.

 ## Potential Monetization Strategies